 What does the program offer?

-The program provides intense immersion into all aspects of wardrobe, with departmental crossovers and collaborative creativity.
+The Wardrobe Technician Practicum provides intense immersion into all aspects of wardrobe, with departmental crossovers and collaborative creativity.
 Past workshops have included tailoring, millinery, boots and shoes, dyeing, jewelry, corsetry, draping, flat pattern drafting, sewing machine maintenance, wigs and makeup, prosthetics, masks, thermoplastics, life drawing, lighting, welding, and knots.

 Responsibilities are determined by a participant’s initiative and the nature of the demands of the production being worked on.
 After initial training and practice, participants will have access to all costume shop machines and equipment.

 Successful applicants should have a sound understanding of sewing construction and techniques.
 Post-secondary costume studies or related work experience would be beneficial.

 Applicants must be self-motivated, organized, and enthusiastic.
 Applicants should possess a willingness to learn through curiosity and be receptive to working cooperatively with all areas of wardrobe during productions.
 Knowledge of historical costume would be advantageous.

 You are eligible for Banff Centre housing (based on availability).
 You are responsible for your own room and board costs.
 Current rates for Banff Centre accommodation are $8.06 / day (shared) or $16.12 / day (single) and will be deducted from the living allowance.